twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 #### MSMessageTemplateLayout & MessageTemplateLayout

 `MSMessageTemplateLayout` is Messages.app's generic view format for inline messages.
-It serves the same purpose of our ViewState. (`MSMessageTemplateLayout` is the sole subclass of the `MSMessageLayout` base class, which could allow Apple to provide other message layouts in the future.)
+It serves the same purpose of our ViewState. (`MSMessageTemplateLayout` is currently the sole subclass of the `MSMessageLayout` base class, which could allow Apple to provide other message layouts in the future.)

 ```swift
 // Messages.framework